gwastro/gwin/docs/command-line/gwin.rst

         --z-arg loglr \
         --iteration -1

 This will plot each walker's position as a single point colored by the log likelihood ratio at that point, with the 50th and 90th percentile contours drawn.
-See below for more information about using ``pycbc_inference_plot_posterior``.
+See below for more information about using ``gwin_plot_posterior``.

 To make a movie showing how the walkers evolved, run::

-    pycbc_inference_plot_movie --verbose \
+    gwin_plot_movie --verbose \
         --input-file normal2d.hdf \
         --output-prefix frames-normal2d \
         --movie-file normal2d_mcmc_evolution.mp4 \